gSchool/ada-CS-Fundamentals-Internship/05-hash-tables/01-hash-tables.md

 ### Linear Probing

 Chaining required a secondary data structure in the array.
 Linear probling is instead rather simple.
 When inserting a new element into the hash table, the hash function will return with an index number.
 If the bucket at that index number is occupied (there's a collision), then the hash table checks the next element in the array, and the next and so on until an empty bucket is found.
+Incidentally, this is how Python dictionaries handle collisions.

 ![Linear Probing](images/linear-probing.png)